Help

 What is HTML Comment Box?

-HTML Comment Box is a website comments solution.
+HTML Comment Box (HCB) is a website comments solution.
 As a widget, it can be pasted directly into your website's html.
-The comment box code provides an easy way for web designers & developers to put a simple comment box on their a web page in order to receive comments from visitors.
+The comment box script provides an easy way for web designers & developers to put a simple comment box on their web page in order to receive comments from visitors.
 Comments are currently accepted "anonymously", meaning anyone can leave a comment on your page.
 However, you can delete any undesirable comments you receive by becoming a moderator.
-A friend of mine is going to have a great example comment box on his site, WOW Warrior.

 Why would I put HTML Comment Box on my website?